lelylan/lelylan-rb/README.md

 ## Contributing

-Fork the repo on github and issue a pull request with your changes.
-No other means of supplying code to the team will be accepted.
-Provide specs with your pull request if the existing specs do not cover the change.
-Pull requests that provide new functionality without specs will not be pulled in under any circumstance.
+Fork the repo on github and send a pull requests with topic branches.
+Do not forget to provide specs to your contribution.

 ### Running specs

-Getting set up should require minimal effort

 * Fork and clone the repository.
 * Run `gem install bundler` to get the latest for the gemset.